Kingdom of England: Territorial divisions

 The power of the feudal barons to control their landholding was considerably weakened in 1290 by the statute of Quia Emptores.
 Feudal baronies became perhaps obsolete (but not extinct) on the abolition of feudal tenure during the Civil War, as confirmed by the Tenures Abolition Act 1660 passed under the Restoration which took away knight-service and other legal rights.

 Tenure by knight-service was abolished and discharged and the lands covered by such tenures, including once-feudal baronies, were henceforth held by socage (i.e., in exchange for monetary rents).

 The English Fitzwalter Case in 1670 ruled that barony by tenure had been discontinued for many years and any claims to a peerage on such basis, meaning a right to sit in the House of Lords, were not to be revived, nor any right of succession based on them.

-The Statute of Rhuddlan in 1284 followed the conquest of Wales by Edward I of England.
-It assumed the lands held by the Princes of Gwynedd under the title "Prince of Wales" as legally part of the lands of England, and established shire counties on the English model over those areas.
+The Statute of Rhuddlan in 1284 followed the conquest of Wales by Edward I. It assumed the lands held by the Princes of Gwynedd under the title "Prince of Wales" as legally part of the lands of England, and established shire counties on the English model over those areas.
 The Marcher Lords were progressively tied to the English kings by the grants of lands and lordships in England.
 The Council of Wales and the Marches, administered from Ludlow Castle, was initially established by Edward IV of England to govern the lands held under the Principality of Wales in 1472.